-- strategy for Discontinuation of Transmission-based Precautions, HCP Return to Work, and Discontinuation of Home Isolation); - Individuals being tested for purposes of public health surveillance for SARS-CoV-2. - CDC recommends using authorized nucleic acid or antigen detection assays that have received an FDA EUA to test persons with symptoms when there is a concern of potential COVID-19. - Testing is recommended for all close contacts of persons with SARS-CoV-2 infection.
+- Individuals being tested to determine resolution of infection (i.e., interim infection prevention and control recommendations for healthcare personnel, HCP Return to Work, and Discontinuation of Home Isolation); - Individuals being tested for purposes of public health surveillance for SARS-CoV-2. - CDC recommends using authorized nucleic acid or antigen detection assays that have received an FDA EUA to test persons with symptoms when there is a concern of potential COVID-19. - Testing is recommended for all close contacts of persons with SARS-CoV-2 infection.
 In some settings, broader testing, beyond close contacts, is recommended as a part of a strategy to control transmission of SARS-CoV-2.
 Expanded testing might include testing of individuals on the same unit or shift as someone with SARS-CoV-2 infection, or even testing all individuals within a shared setting (e.g., facility-wide testing).
-In areas where testing resources are limited, CDC has established a testing hierarchy for close contacts, which can be found here: - The CDC recommends that before release from quarantine, all detainees quarantined as close contacts of someone with COVID-19 (whether quarantined individually or as a cohort) should be re-tested at the end of the 14-day quarantine period, before quarantine precautions are lifted and before persons return to general housing areas.
+In areas where testing resources are limited, CDC has established a testing hierarchy for close contacts. - The CDC recommends that before release from quarantine, all detainees quarantined as close contacts of someone with COVID-19 (whether quarantined individually or as a cohort) should be re-tested at the end of the 10-day quarantine period, before quarantine precautions are lifted and before persons return to general housing areas.
 This can prevent transmission to others outside of quarantine in the event that an infection was not detected earlier in the quarantine period. - CDC does not currently recommend using antibody testing as the sole basis for diagnosis of acute infection, and antibody tests are not authorized by FDA for such diagnostic purposes.
 For the most current information on CDC recommendations for antibody testing, please see Interim Considerations for SARS-CoV-2 Testing in Correctional and Detention Facilities and Using Antibody Tests for COVID-19.
-For the most current CDC recommendations for viral testing and specimen collection, please see Overview of Testing for SARS-CoV-2 (COVID-19).
+For the most current CDC recommendations for viral testing and specimen collection, please see Overview of Testing for SARS-CoV-2 (COVID-19.